... It May Be Time to Consider a Different Diagnosis

 There are thousands of people like you, who feel under attack by persistent, recurring symptoms like diarrhea, abdominal discomfort, and cramping.
 These attacks can come at any time, anywhere.
 But you could begin to fight back—if you knew what was going on.

-Symptoms that may look like irritable bowel syndrome (IBS), irritable bowel disease (IBD), or gastritis might have a different cause.
+Symptoms that may look like irritable bowel syndrome (IBS), inflammatory bowel disease (IBD), or gastritis might have a different cause.

 Take a 30-Second Quiz